SimonGuilloud/simon-ProoVer-verifier/evilization.md

 # Evil Proofs

 ## What is an Evil Proof?
-* One error per proof only
+* One error per proof only?

 ## How to Make a Proof Evil?
 * Remove hypothesis/axiom